DavidHe1127/Mr.He_HandBook/System,Cloud/dynamoDB.md

 #### Caveats
 * `Query` requires partition key to be provided while sort key is optional.
 However `Get` requires you provide both partition key and sort key.
+*

+#### Design Pattern

+Defining the database architecture for microservices we need to consider below points.
+* Services must be loosely coupled.
+They can be developed, deployed, and scaled independently.
+* Business transactions may enforce invariants that span multiple services.
+* Some business transactions need to query data that is owned by multiple services.
+* Databases must sometimes be replicated and shared in order to scale.
+* Different services have different data storage requirements.

+Database per Service

+To solve the above concerns, one database per microservice must be designed; it must be private to that service only.
+It should be accessed by the microservice API only.
+It cannot be accessed by other services directly.
+For example, for relational databases, we can use private-tables-per-service, schema-per-service, or database-server-per-service.